College of the Arts at Kennesaw State University

-The Wilson Building is also home to the Zuckerman Museum of Art’s Fine Arts Gallery; it regularly features student exhibitions and the Annual Faculty Art Exhibition.
+The Wilson Building is also home to the Zuckerman Museum of Art’s Fine Arts Gallery; it regularly features student exhibitions.

 The Studio Theater, located next to the Stillwell, is an intimate laboratory theatre used for classes and experimental and contemporary productions.

 The Onyx Theatre, a black box theatre used for smaller productions, is located in The Wilson Annex.
 The Wilson Annex also includes music studios, student practice rooms, and a black box theatre.
 Other theatre facilities include the Scene Shop at Chastain Point and the Costume Shop at KSU Center.